Omegapoint/cydig-compliance-action/README.md

-# CyDig Pipeline Tasks
+# CyDig Compliance Action

-This repository contains compliance tasks.
+This repository contains a action with compliance controls.